OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-gradient-loading-button/README.md

 # 🐞 CSS Challenge:  Animated Gradient Loading Button

-This challenge involves creating a visually appealing loading button using CSS gradients and animations.
-The button will smoothly transition between a vibrant gradient background and a solid color while displaying a loading spinner.
-This example utilizes CSS3, but could easily be adapted to a framework like Tailwind CSS.
+This challenge focuses on creating a visually appealing loading button using CSS gradients and animations.
+The button will smoothly transition from a static state to a loading state with a rotating gradient.
+We'll achieve this using pure CSS, specifically leveraging CSS variables and animations.
+While this example doesn't use a framework like Tailwind, the principles can be adapted easily.

-## Description of the Styling
+**Description of the Styling:**

-The button will have the following characteristics:

-* **Initial State:** A rectangular button with a linear gradient background.
-The gradient colors will be vibrant and eye-catching.
-* **Loading State:** When clicked, the gradient will fade to a single, solid color (e.g., a darker shade from the gradient), and a loading spinner will appear within the button.
-* **Animation:** The transition between states will be smooth and animated.
-The spinner will continuously rotate.
-* **Responsiveness:** The button should adapt to different screen sizes.

-## Full Code
+The button will start as a rectangular button with a solid background color.
+On click, it transitions to a loading state.
+The loading state features a circular gradient that smoothly rotates within the button's bounds.
+We will use CSS variables to easily customize colors and animation speed.

+**Full Code:**

 ```html
 <!DOCTYPE html>